gfoidl/CairoSharp/ReadMe.md

 Minimum _cairo_ version is 1.17.2.
 For some newer _cairo_ features (the ones added in 1.18 and newer) CairoSharp will throw a `NotSupportedException` if the installed _cairo_ version is too old (1.17.2 was chosen as baseline, as many Windows _cairo_ DLLs are this version -- but CairoSharp comes with it's own _cairo_ DLL for Windows anyway).

+## Extensions

+There is an accompanying project calls [CairoSharp.Extensions](source/CairoSharp.Extensions/ReadMe.md).

 ## Why another CairoSharp?

 * the others are old, but _cairo_ is still very handy and got recent updates